 Children’s Health Insurance Program (CHIP)

 It’s perfect for single mothers as it provides free or low-cost insurance.
-You might be eligible for CHIP program if your income is too high for Medicaid.
+You might be eligible for the CHIP program if your income is too high for Medicaid.

 It will cover your child until he/she attains the age of 19, and it usually includes essential health services.

 According to a study by Genworth Financial, about 70% of single parents in our country lack life insurance!

 Opting for a life insurance policy will provide your family with an additional source of income if something happens to you.
 You need to secure your child’s future when you pass away.
 It’s advisable to buy a policy which will cover at least 50% of your annual income.